joelyy-mcintyreks/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s essential to stay ahead of the curve and adapt to new developments.
 Finally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 Collaboration and knowledge sharing are key to success in the programming world.

+# 2024-01-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this means that writing clean, readable, and maintainable code is often more valuable than overly complex solutions.
+Strive to keep your codebase simple, aiming for clarity and avoiding unnecessary abstractions or premature optimizations.
+Remember, you write code not only for computers but also for fellow human beings who will read and maintain it."

+"In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on making your code correct first, then optimize if and where necessary.
+Modern software development emphasizes testing, modularity, and collaboration as key elements to achieving robust and efficient systems."

+Lastly, 'Code is read much more often than it is written.'
+This principle highlights the importance of investing time in producing self-explanatory code with clear documentation, which significantly reduces debugging time and improves overall productivity."